anxiaoyi/developer-blog/README.md

 - 1. Hit 'Esc' key twice, to exit editing mode
 - 2. Enter vi command mode by type in ':' and then type in 'q!' key and hit 'Enter' key to force quit vi without making any changes to the document.

+- Mac Commands
+Take a screenshot of part of your screen: command + shift + 4

 ------------------------SQLite---------------------

 - .table